Umbrella Hub Arrangements → Reimbursement for Umbrella Hub Arrangements

 The Umbrella Hub Demonstration organizations obtained valuable learnings related to the challenges and requirements of submitting the MDPP supplier application.
 For more information on these learnings and other MDPP considerations, please reference the Learnings from the Umbrella Hub Demonstration.

-Additional Health Care Payers
+Contracting with Additional Health Care Payers

-Since the inception of the National DPP in 2012, CDC and its partners have focused on expanding the reach and coverage of the program so that all payers are involved – Medicare, Medicaid, state employee benefit plans, commercial health plans, and employers.
+Since the inception of the National DPP lifestyle change program in 2012, CDC and its partners have focused on expanding the reach and coverage of the program so that all payers are involved – Medicare, Medicaid, state employee benefit plans, commercial health plans, and employers.
 A growing number of state Medicaid agencies offer coverage, and so do an increasing number of commercial and employer payers.
 For information on states and organizations that offer coverage of the National DPP lifestyle change program, please visit the Participating Payers page.

 Because many health care payers are unfamiliar with UHAs, UHOs may need to have multiple conversations with health care payers before securing a commitment to the UHA.
 The state health department may be able to convene stakeholders, including payers, for a meeting or webinar that features the UHA.
 Considering the novelty of the UHA approach, plan to spend time educating state health departments or other stakeholders on the basics of a UHA.
 For additional resources direct the stakeholders to the UHA Basics webinar and other resources on the Umbrella Hub Arrangements Overview page.